ibm-cloud-docs/billing-usage/bp_billing.md

    For more information, see [Viewing your usage](/docs/billing-usage?topic=billing-usage-viewingusage).

 Use [projects](#x2035151){: term} to help you automatically tag related resources.
-Resources in a project are automatically given service tags with the project ID and configuration ID with which they are associated.
+Resources in a project are automatically given service tags with the ID for the project and configuration that they are associated with.
 For more information, see [Tracking usage and spend for projects](/secure-enterprise?topic=secure-enterprise-project-usage-spend).
 {: tip}